LLNL/benchpark/docs/benchpark-setup.rst

 <https://googlecloudplatform.github.io/ramble/workspace.html#setting-up-a-workspace>`_,
 including ``--dry-run`` and ``--phases make_experiments``.

-Now you are ready to compile your experiments as described in :doc:`5-build-experiment`.
+Now you are ready to compile your experiments as described in :doc:`build-experiment`.